Venues and Facilities

 This is the rehearsal space for the UWG bands, equipped with multimedia technology.

 This tiered rehearsal space is used for the UWG choirs, as well as for lecture based classes such as Music Appreciation.
 It is equipped with multimedia technology.

 This sound isolated space is used for the rehearsals and lessons of the percussion students and faculty.

 The music program boasts not one, but two sound proof faculty studios equipped with Wenger Sound-Lok digital acoustic enhancements.

 This classroom functions as a 16 seat lab space for group piano instruction.
-It is located on the 2nd floor of the Humanities Building in room 232.

 These classrooms are dedicated to music specific courses and contain upright piano and multimedia technology to aid with instruction.